-Kirsten McLean is a Senior Lecturer in Sociology in the School of Social Sciences, Faculty of Arts.
+Kirsten McLean is an Associate Professor of Sociology in the School of Social Sciences, Faculty of Arts.
 She has a Bachelor of Arts (Honours) and a PhD, both from Monash University, and a Graduate Diploma of Education (Secondary) from The University of Melbourne.
-Prior to coming to Monash in 2000, Kirsten taught in the TAFE sector for three years.
+Prior to coming to Monash in 2000, Kirsten taught in the TAFE sector.
 Her PhD thesis, completed in 2003, examined the lives of 60 Australian bisexual men and women.

-Kirsten is currently Associate Chair of the Monash University Human Research Ethics Committee (MUHREC), and Deputy Chair of the Monash Diverse Genders and Sexualities (DGS) Advisory Group.
-She is a member of The Australian Sociological Association (TASA) and the Higher Education and Research Development Society of Australasia (HERDSA).
+She is also a member of The Australian Sociological Association (TASA) and the Higher Education and Research Development Society of Australasia (HERDSA).

 - Dr Kirsten McLean has been awarded a 2016 Vice-Chancellor’s Citation for Outstanding Contribution to Student Learning for her continued work building inclusive and positive learning environments for all students.
 Read more